shawn-grant/caribbean-microsoft-internship/README.md

   - Identify edge cases and plan for them
 - During this round it is extremely important to articulate your thought process as you write your solution
 - Check out [interview_patterns.py](interview_patterns.py) for common algorithms you should know for your interview.
+- Everything on your resume is fair game for questioning.
+Know your resume well.
 - Lastly, be honest!
 Interviewers can often tell if you've seen a question before by how you answer.
 It's ok to say that youve seen something similar.

 > It is important to note that every round is a behavioural round.
 Always present yourself as someone people would want to work with.